-African Mahogany-khaya senegalensis
+African Mahogany - Khaya senegalensis

-African mahogany is a medium-sized tree which can grow height and 1 m in diameter.
-The bark is dark grey to greyheartwood is brown with a pink-red pigment made up of grains.
-The tree is characterised by leaves arranged in a clustered at the end of branches.
-The white flowers are fruit changes from grey to black when ripening.
+African mahogany is a medium-sized tree which can grow up to 15-30 m in height and 1 m in diameter.
+The bark is dark grey to grey-brown while the heartwood is brown with a pink-red pigment made up of coarse interlocking grains.
+The tree is characterized by leaves arranged in a spiral formation clustered at the end of branches.
+The white flowers are sweet-scented; the fruit changes from grey to black when ripening.